 Global Challenge Network on Ozone

-The Global Challenge Network on Tropospheric Ozone was funded by the Science & Technology Facilities Council (STFC) and coordinated by the NERC Centre for Ecology & Hydrology (CEH).
+The Global Challenge Network on Tropospheric Ozone was funded by the Science & Technology Facilities Council (STFC) and coordinated by the UK Centre for Ecology and Hydrology (UKCEH).
 The key role of the network was to improve connections between the participating institutions, their expertise in instrumentation, engineering, data networking and modelling in order to form a better integrated ozone-related research community in the UK.

 Ozone remains a global challenge, despite success of policy action